 Allow donors to add a personal note to your organization upon completing their transaction.

-This is where you give your donors the opportunity to cover processing fees in the checkout process.
-By including processing fees in the donation amount, we are transparent about the fees associated with making an online donation.
+This is where you give your donors the opportunity to cover the costs for the payment processor and platform in the checkout process.
+By including an option to upsell to cover costs in the donation amount, you can best achieve transparency about the costs associated with making an online donation.

 You have the option of the following default settings in your widget:

-- Require that your donors cover the fee
+- Require that your donors cover the costs

-- Give your donors the option to cover the fee (default to yes)
+- Give your donors the option to cover the costs (default to yes)

-- Give your donors the option to cover the fee (default to no)
+- Give your donors the option to cover the costs (default to no)

-- Don’t allow your donors to cover the fee.
+- Don’t allow your donors to cover the costs.

-When enabled by default, donors using Fundraise Up are willing to cover the fees 92% of the time!
+When enabled by default, donors using Fundraise Up are willing to cover the costs 92% of the time!

 Allow your donors to double their impact using employer matching gifts.